Complex surface patterning in homo- and heteroepitaxial contexts: (simultaneous) step bunching and step meandering: Introduction

 \section{Introduction}

-The coexistence of step bunching and step meandering poses a long-standing problem in the physics of unstable step-flow growth.
-Regular step-flow growth is an important growth mode with practical applications in device manufacturing.
-It allows for precise surface morphology control and the potential to avoid the stochastic nature of island growth \cite{kangawa2026chemical}.
+The coexistence of step bunching and step meandering poses a long-standing problem in the physics of unstable vicinal crystal surfaces \citep{deTheije2000, ohtani2000step, neel2003meandering, omi2005new, Yu2011, Krzyewski2014, Huo2024}.
+On the other hand, the regular step-flow growth is important from a practical point of view in device manufacturing.
+It allows for precise surface morphology control and the potential to avoid the stochastic nature of island growth \citep{kangawa2026chemical}.